PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs

 Large Language Models (LLMs) increasingly shape political discourse, raising important questions about how they internalize and express ideological biases inherited from training data \citep{feng2023pretraining, santurkar2023whose}.
 Prior studies have primarily focused on assessing the overall ideological leanings of LLMs, reporting consistent findings that many exhibit left-libertarian tendencies based on single-turn, close-ended responses to isolated political statements \citep{yang2024unpacking, motoki2024more}.
 These binary classifications of LLMs into left- or right-leaning ideological stances have attracted growing attention from political science researchers seeking to understand and interpret the broader social implications of such biases \citep{aldahoul2025large, bai2025llm}.

 While awareness of left- and right-leaning biases in LLMs is important, recent findings suggest that this perspective alone is insufficient.
 For example, a model identified as left-leaning can often be shifted toward right-leaning positions simply by rephrasing prompts, indicating that political responses from LLMs are highly sensitive to framing and persuasive styles \citep{chen2024humans, anagnostidis2024susceptible, ceron2024beyond}.
-Here, we show that some models maintain firm positions across argumentative shifts, while others weaken or even reverse their stance when presented with persuasive counterarguments.
-Such variability reveals that existing left–right classifications miss a critical dimension of model behavior: \textbf{stance stability}, defined as whether a model \textit{maintains or changes its position under argumentative pressure or prompt variation}.
+Here, we use argumentation to show that models can maintain firm positions over some topics, while on others, weaken or even reverse their stances.
+Such variability reveals that existing left-right classifications miss a critical dimension of model behavior: \textbf{stance stability}, defined as whether a model \textit{maintains or changes its position under argumentative pressure or prompt variation}.